1. What’s your story? Where are you from?

 It sounds cliché, but life itself is inspiring.
 My son is a constant source of inspiration.
 What happens out there on a day-to-day basis is inspiring.
 Personally, I feel that something moves inside me when I visit places that are not very inhabited and close to nature: mysterious forests and captivating lakes, lost towns, ancient ruins… places where you can listen to the wind and build that little mental tale that will accompany you for a long time.
 I do not like big cities too much.

-Being more specific, I practically learnt to read with comic books, so the authors that have influenced and inspired me the most possibly come from this field.
+Being more specific, I practically learned to read with comic books, so the authors that have influenced and inspired me the most possibly come from this field.
 First, classic American authors and, later, many other Europeans.
 I like Spanish artists and illustrators such as Max, Daniel Torres, Javier Olivares, Arnal Ballester or Santiago Sequeiros among many, many others.
 These days I’m learning a lot from much younger illustrators that I respect a lot.

 6. What role does art play in your life?
 How does it change the way you view the world?

 Art is a natural necessity in my environment.
-Fortunately I am surrounded by people who feel the same: writers, artists, actresses… It’s not voluntary or conscious, it’s simply part of my life on several levels.
+Fortunately, I am surrounded by people who feel the same: writers, artists, actresses… It’s not voluntary or conscious, it’s simply part of my life on several levels.
 It’s difficult for me to conceive my life without art as a spectator or consumer, although I don’t consider myself an artist.

 7. Where did you study?